jarrettyeo/NTUOSS-PythonPipInstallation/README.md

 In most tutorials, the terms "terminal", "console", "command line", "command prompt", "bash console", "power shell" and "shell" are loosely used interchangeably even though they technically refer to different things.
 However, these terms most probably refer to the same text-based interface in which you can type and execute text commands on your computer.
 It is a powerful and flexible tool that allows developers to easily send and execute commands to your computer.

 In this tutorial, we will use "terminal" to refer to the aforementioned interface.
+Click [here](#041-opening-the-terminal-on-windows) if you are a Windows user, or [here](#042-opening-the-terminal-on-mac) if you are a Mac user.

 #### 0.4.1 Opening the Terminal on Windows